-Watching Korean movies is a terrific way to gain familiarity with the Korean language and culture.
+Korean movies are a terrific way to gain familiarity with the language and culture.

-Here’s how watching dubbed movies can radically improve your Korean studies.
+Here’s how to learn Korean with dubbed movies can radically improve your Korean studies.

 “Pinocchio” (피노키오 )